Table of Contents

 Events Visa

-Delegates, organizers, and staff attending conferences, exhibitions, and festivals can get a dedicated visa category now.
-This is separate from a regular tourist visa and designed for repeat event travelers.
+Delegates, organizers, and staff attending conferences, exhibitions, and festivals can get a dedicated visa category now, separate from a regular tourist visa.

 Maritime Tourism Visa

-Cruise ship passengers and people arriving on leisure boats now have a specific entry category.
-This simplifies entry for the huge maritime tourism market coming into Dubai's ports.
+Cruise ship passengers and people arriving on leisure boats now have a specific entry category, simplifying entry for the maritime tourism market coming into Dubai's ports.

 Gaming / E-Sports Visa

-Gaming and esports professionals can now apply for a dedicated visa.
-You'll need a portfolio and a proposal showing how you contribute to Dubai's gaming ecosystem, plus valid health insurance.
+Gaming and esports professionals can now apply for a dedicated visa with a portfolio and proposal showing how they contribute to Dubai's gaming ecosystem, plus valid health insurance.

 Conflict Zone Visa